AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- exco members of a large university clubs or CCAs with many sub-committees and members with different roles
+- exco members of large university clubs or CCAs with many sub-committees and members with different roles
 - prefer desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps

-**Value proposition**: allows exco members to quickly retrieve and manage the information of their members, such as their contact information, sub-committee, participation record etc.
+**Value proposition**: allows exco members to quickly retrieve and manage the information of their members, such as their contact information, sub-committee etc.

 ### User stories